The Partially Observable Hidden Markov Model and its Application to Keystroke Dynamics

 Partially observable states can also come in the form of partial and uncertain ground truth regarding the hidden state at each time step.
 The partially-HMM addresses this scenario, in which an uncertain hidden state label may be observed at each time step \citep{ozkan2014novel}.
 The probability of observing the uncertain label and the probability of the label being correct, were the true hidden state known, are controlled by parameters $p_{obs}$ and $p_{true}$, respectively.
 Thus, the probability of observing a correct label is $p_{obs}\times p_{true}$.
 This model is motivated by language modeling applications in which manually labeling data is expensive and time consuming.
 Similar to the HMM, the EM algorithm can be used for estimating the parameters of the partially-HMM \citep{ozkan2014novel}.

-Past observations can also provide context for the transition and emission probabilities in an HMM. \citet{forchhammer1996partially} proposed the context-HMM, in which the transition and emission probabilities at time $t_{n}$ are conditioned on a function of the previous observations up to time $t_{n-1}$.
+Past observations can also provide context for the emission and hidden state transition probabilities in an HMM. \citet{forchhammer1996partially} proposed the context-HMM, in which the emission and hidden state probabilities at time $t_{n+1}$ are conditioned on contexts $r_{n}$ and $s_{n}$, respectively.
+Each context is given by a function of the previous observations up to time $t_{n}$.
 The context-HMM has information theoretic motivations, with applications such as image compression \citep{forchhammer1999adaptive}.
 Used in this way, the neighboring pixels in an image can provide context for the emission and transition probabilities.

 There are two scenarios in which previous models of partial observability fall short.
 The first is when there is missing data during parameter estimation, such missing context, and the second is when there is missing or novel data during likelihood calculation.
 A possible solution to these problems uses the explicit marginal emission and transition distributions, where, e.g., the context is marginalized out.
 While none of the above models possess this property, the POHMM, described in Section \ref{sec:pohmm}, has explicit marginal distributions that are used when missing or novel data are encountered.
 Additionally, parameter smoothing uses the marginal distributions to regularize the model and improve parameter estimates.